opcode81/sensAI/README.md

 ### Feature and Model Selection

-sensAI provides convenient abstractions for hyperparameter optimisation, feature selection and model selection.
+sensAI provides convenient abstractions for feature selection, model selection and hyperparameter optimisation.

-Through its modular design, sensAI's representations can also be efficiently combined with other libraries that are specialised for such purposes, e.g. hyperopt and optuna.
+Through its modular design, sensAI's representations can be straightforwardly combined with other libraries that are specialised for such purposes (e.g. hyperopt or optuna).

 ### Peace of Mind